-Marc h 31, 2023 Decem ber 31, 2022 Cash and cash equivalents \$ 143,220 \$ 205,651 Restricted cash 42,738 31,568 Total cash, cash equivalents and restricted cash \$ 185,958 \$ 237,219
+Septembe r 30, 2023 December 31, 2022 Cash and cash equivalents \$ 158,603 \$ 205,651 Restricted cash 119,614 31,568 Total cash, cash equivalents and restricted cash \$ 278,217 \$ 237,219

-The Company maintains cash balances at three banks, a government securities backed overnight sweep fund, and excess margin on account with two exchange clearing members.
+The Company maintains cash balances at three banks, a government securities backed overnight sweep fund, and excess margin on account with three exchange clearing members.
 At times, balances may exceed federally insured limits.
 The Company has not experienced any losses related to these balances.
 The Federal Deposit Insurance Corporation insures eligible accounts up to \$250,000 per depositor at each financial institution.
 Restricted cash balances are uninsured, but are held in separate customer accounts that are segregated from the general funds of the counterparty.
 The Company limits uninsured balances to only large, well-known banks and exchange clearing members and believes that it is not exposed to any significant credit risk on cash and cash equivalents or restricted cash balances.

-Mortgage-Backed Securities and U.S. Treasury Notes
+Mortgage-Backed Securities and U.S. Treasury Securities

 The Company invests primarily in mortgage pass-through ("PT") residential mortgage backed securities ("RMBS") and collateralized mortgage obligations ("CMOs") issued by Freddie Mac, Fannie Mae or Ginnie Mae, interest-only ("IO") securities and inverse interest-only ("IIO") securities representing interest in or obligations backed by pools of RMBS.
 The Company refers to RMBS and CMOs as PT RMBS.
 The Company refers to IO and IIO securities as structured RMBS.
-The Company also invests in U.S. Treasury Notes, primarily to satisfy collateral requirements of derivative counterparties.
+The Company also invests in U.S. Treasury Notes and U.S. Treasury Bills, primarily to satisfy collateral requirements of derivative counterparties.
 The Company has elected to account for its investment in RMBS and U.S. Treasury Notes under the fair value option.
-Electing the fair value option requires the Company to record changes in fair value in the statements of operations, which, in management's view, more appropriately reflects the results of the Company's operations for a particular reporting period and is consistent with the underlying economics and how the portfolio is managed.
+Electing the fair value option requires the Company to record changes in fair value in the statements of comprehensive income, which, in management's view, more appropriately reflects the results of the Company's operations for a particular reporting period and is consistent with the underlying economics and how the portfolio is managed.
+The Company has designated its U.S. Treasury Bills as available-for-sale.